 Kate was born Catherine Mary Bush on July 30, 1958, in Bexleyheath, Kent, into an artistic family.
 Her father, Dr. Robert Bush, was an amateur pianist.
 Her mother, Hannah (née Daly), was an amateur Irish dancer.
-She has two older brothers, Paddy (an instrument maker) and John (a poet, photographer, and karateka), who were into the local folk scene.
+She has two older brothers, Paddy (an instrument maker) and John (a poet, photographer, and karateka), who both frequented the local folk scene.

 At age 11, Bush took up piano and organ.
 Eventually, she started writing melodies and lyrics.
-In 1972, her family produced her first demo tape, which was shopped around to various labels.
+In 1972, her family produced her first demo tape and pitched it to various labels.
 It eventually made its way to Pink Floyd guitarist David Gilmour, who received it from a mutual friend of the family.

 In 1975, Gilmour helped Bush record a more professional demo with producer Andrew Powell and engineer Geoff Emerick.
-Two songs from this demo, “The Man with the Child in His Eyes” and “The Saxophone Song,” were later included on her first album.
+Two songs from this demo, “The Man with the Child in His Eyes” and “The Saxophone Song,” surfaced on her debut album.
 During the recording sessions for Wish You Were Here, Gilmour played the demo to executives from EMI, which signed the 16-year-old.

-Due to her age at the time, EMI put her on a retainer for two years.
+Due to Kate’s age at the time, EMI put her on a retainer for two years.
 She used her advance from the label to enroll in dance classes with Lindsay Kemp (who once taught David Bowie) and mime training with Adam Darius.
-During the first half of 1977, she performed at London houses with the KT Bush Band.
-That August, she began recording her debut album.

 The Kick Inside